- Introduction

 Experience Sharing by C Bhagyashree

 But cloth diapers and winter are a complete combination.
 Yes, it's a combination!!
 I use padded under, legwarmers, and UNO with magic soakers for a warm winter day and night.
 Padded unders and leg warmers sort us in the morning.
 Pee or no pee; a little diaper-free time after being in UNO is a must for me.
-Back to UNO and it would help him catch his short nap.
+Going back to UNO would help him catch his short nap.

-After lunch, one UNO is enough until evening and then again a few hours with Langots or Padded Underwear paired with leg warmers, followed by a UNO.
-Night Time sorted with a UNO and a set of magic soakers.
-If my baby suddenly turns into a pee monster, then we have an extra magic soaker's booster to save us.
+After lunch, one UNO is enough until evening and then again a few hours with Langots or Padded Underwear paired with leg warmers, followed by a UNO and Night Time sorted with a UNO and a set of magic soakers.
+If my baby suddenly turns into a pee monster, then we have an extra magic soaker booster to save us.

 Diaper Changing in Winters